Terms & Conditions Emprof B.V.

 Article 6 General conditions

-1. If Employer does not enter into an employment contract with a candidate which was proposed by Emprof and/or the candidate withdraws from the procedure (in any which way) and an employment contract is entered into (irrespective of the job position) within 24 months after first proposal of the candidate by Emprof, Employer is still obligated to pay the conciliation fee in accordance with article 7 of these general terms & conditions.
+1. If Employer does not enter into an employment contract with a candidate which was proposed by Emprof and/or the candidate withdraws from the procedure (in any which way) and an employment contract is entered into (irrespective of the job position) within 24 months after first proposal of the candidate by Emprof, Employer is still obligated to pay the recruitment fee in accordance with article 7 of these general terms & conditions.

 2. Employer is prohibited from passing on information about candidates to third parties or introducing candidates to third parties in any which way.
-If Employer breaches this prohibition, Employer is obligated to pay the conciliation fee in accordance with article 7 of these general terms & conditions.
+If Employer breaches this prohibition, Employer is obligated to pay the recruitment fee in accordance with article 7 of these general terms & conditions.

-Article 7 Conciliation Fee
+Article 7 Recruitment Fee

 3. Candidates who were alerted to (vacancy/vacancies at) Employer by Emprof’s doing (in any which way) and go to Employer directly shall be sent back to Emprof.
 These candidates will be included in the procedure by Emprof in any case.
 In these cases subsection 1 of this article applies.